robwhelan/datalake/README.md

 Features
 * As many zones as you want.
 3 zones by default.

-* Dead letter queue to receive failed messages from every zone, and every lambda consuming the queue.
+* Dead letter queue to receive failed messages from every zone

-TODO: * Lambda features:
-  1. Python3.6
-  2. Uses 2 layers - one for numpy, the other for pandas.
-  3. An all-in-one serverless data science / data engineering lambda.
-  4. The stub assumes a CSV was dropped into the zone bucket; it gets picked up, example transformation on it, and then re-saved as a new CSV in the next zone.

-* Monitoring:
-Cloudtrail is created as a multi region trail.

-# datalake
-Notes
-* Works for one partition in each bucket.
-If your drop zone will spread to multiple data streams, such as images in one, and clickstream in another, add another SQS queue for notifications, and configure prefixes for each notifications (/images/ and /clickstream/).
-Then build a completely different lambda to work off the new queue.
-Modify the lambda to create a key that matches the partition.

 TODO
-* Roles
+* Roles from LakeFormation
 * Other storage - RDS, Redshift, Elasticsearch
 * VPC (especially needed to launch redshift cluster)
 * Auditing
-* Monitoring
+* Monitoring Cloudtrail is created as a multi region trail.
+* Use Elasticsearch for a better, more searchable data catalog
+* Rename resources and variables: "raw zone" --> "analytics zone".

 make sure the crawler for the curated zone is looking at the correct path.
 In the glue jobs, double check the databases are correctly named (different databases now, one for each zone)
 TODO: cloudformation template for redshift cluster - 4 nodes, dc2.large, inside a VPC with the correct security group (create a security group with correct ports, to allow for quicksight to look at redshift)

-  2ndwatch-datalake-demo-datalake-crawler-dropzone2ndwatch-datalake-demo-datalake-crawler-dropzone

 ROLES